A Low-rank Approximation for MDPs via Moment Coupling: Policy optimization

 Policy update can be similarly limited to $\calS^0$, as they are the only states for which we wish to compute the induced $\bar{P}$.
 Define $\bar{\pi}: \calS^0 \rightarrow \mathrm{A}$.
 We have at iteration $k$

 where the equality follows from the fact that the $1 \times N$ vector of probabilities $p_{x_l, \cdot}$ can be accessed from $\bar{P}$ instead of $P$.

-Thus, we can first run complete a full policy iteration on $\calS^0$ and do a single update for the states $x\in \calS\backslash \calS^0$ after convergence; this is step 7 of the algorithm. \end{itemize}
+Thus, we can first run a policy iteration on $\calS^0$, and only do a single full Bellman lookahead for the states $x\in \calS\backslash \calS^0$ after convergence; this is step 7 of the algorithm. \end{itemize}

-With the reduction to representative states, convergence of Algorithm \ref{alg:onestep} also follows immediately from that of standard PI, applied here to the controlled chain $\bar{P}^{\bar{\pi}}$ on $\calS^0$.
+Convergence of Algorithm \ref{alg:onestep} follows immediately from that of standard PI, applied here to the controlled chain $\bar{P}^{\bar{\pi}}$ on $\calS^0$.
 The value and policy to which this PI converges inherit an optimality-gap-bound from the approximation-gap-bound in Theorem \ref{thm:guaranteemain}.